Hunting Policy

 Please Remember:

-• All hunters ages 12+ must have a current ALT hunting permit, which will be linked on this page July through January each year.
-If you prefer to print an application at home and mail it in, you can find a PDF Permit Application here.
+• All hunters ages 12+ must have a current ALT hunting permit, which will be linked on this page as an online form and printable PDF July through January each year.

 • Hunting is permitted on ALT lands only between September 1 and January 31 in accordance with PA Game Commission Seasons.
-Meaning, the season starts at the beginning of September, you may place temporary tree stands or blinds, but you may not hunt until the PA Game Commission seasons are active.
+You may place temporary tree stands or blinds, but you may not hunt until the PA Game Commission seasons are active.

 • Camping and overnight access are not permitted.